ProspectEye/ApsisLead-REST-API/README.md

 API keys and Authentication
 ====================
 To be able to make calls to the REST service ones need an API-key.
-To be able to recieve an API-key you have to be a customer to ApsisLead.
+To be able to recieve an API-key you have to be a customer to Apsis Lead.
 Once a customer you can generate a API-key from the Prospectey client.
 Go to settings->Addins and klick the API-key generate button.

 The REST service have a BASIC authentication with your accountid as username and API-key as password.